oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 ```

-Each bundle can have installation migration file.
-Install migration file replaces running multiple migration files.
-Install migration classes must implement Oro\Bundle\MigrationBundle\Migration\Installation interface.
-This files must return max migration version number that this installation file replace.
+Each bundle can have an **installation** file as well.
+This migration file replaces running multiple migration files.
+Install migration class must extend `Oro\Bundle\MigrationBundle\Migration\Installation` abstract class and must implement `up` and `getMigrationVersion` methods.
+The `getMigrationVersion` method must return max migration version number that this installation file replaces.

-During install process, if install migration script was found, it will be loaded first and then will be loaded migration files with versions bigger then returned version from the installation migration file.
+During an install process (it means that you installs a system from a scratch), if install migration file was found, it will be loaded first and then migration files with versions greater then a version returned by `getMigrationVersion` method will be loaded.

 For example.
-We have v1_0, v1_1, v1_2, v1_3 migrations.
-And additionaly, we have install migration file.
-This class return v1_2 as migration version.
-So, during the installation will be loaded install migration file and then only v1_3 migration file.
-Migrations from v1_0 to v1_2 will not be loaded.
+We have `v1_0`, `v1_1`, `v1_2`, `v1_3` migrations.
+And additionally, we have install migration class.
+This class returns `v1_2` as a migration version.
+So, during an install process the install migration file will be loaded and then only `v1_3` migration file will be loaded.
+Migrations from `v1_0` to `v1_2` will not be loaded.

-Exaple of installation migration file:
+Example of install migration file:

 ``` php
 <?php